[Updated: August 2022]

 The referral experience is always focused on the referral source and makes a connection between your gratitude and what they did for you (sent a referral).
 That connection and gratitude is shown through outreach, but very special outreach that is designed to be memorable and meaningful.
 And above all else, everything is intentional and genuine.

-You will notice each of the three keys of the referral experience are woven within the 5 steps to generate referrals, which we unpack in section 3.
+You will notice each of the three keys of the referral experience woven within the 5 steps to generate referrals, which we unpack in the next section (section 3).

 The focus of the referral experience is always on the referral sources.
 Whatever you do in creating the experience you do it with only the referral sources in mind.
+What do they need?
+What would impact them?
+This isn’t about what is easy for you.
 Your referral sources are the hero and should be treated as such.

 A referral experience connects in two ways.
-First, it connects what you are doing, with why you are doing it.
-Your referral source should understand why you are reaching out.
+First, it connects what you are doing with why you are doing it.
+Your referral sources should understand why you are reaching out.
 The language you use will make the connection clear to your referral source.
-And, of course, you never ask for any future referrals.
+And, of course, you never ask for any future referrals, with my strategy and language, you never need to.

 Second, it connects you with your referral source in an ongoing way.
 A referral experience is not built on a one-hit wonder.
-Now some of your outreach won’t always hit the mark but a referral experience is the ongoing way you take care of your referral sources.
-Some might be big gestures.
-But most will be small, but mighty.
+A referral experience is the ongoing way you take care of your referral sources, but like I mentioned earlier – you aren’t over-doing it.
+No need to reach out every month.
+And while you can have a big gesture (or outreach) as part of your referral experience, most of your outreach will be small, but mighty.

-This is perhaps the easiest to explain but when violated, can make your referral experience fall apart fast.
+This is perhaps the easiest to explain but when violated, nothing makes your referral experience fall apart faster.
 A referral experience isn’t a manipulative process.
-It is genuine and works because you genuinely want to show ongoing appreciation to your referral sources.
+It’s genuine and works because you genuinely want to show appreciation to your referral sources.

 You don’t start a referral experience thinking “I will do these couple of things because it will make referrals happen.”
-You think “I will take good care of the people who send me referrals and the acts of appreciation will help them remember me when they come across others needing the help I can provide.”
+You think “I will take good care of the people who send me referrals and I trust the acts of appreciation will help them remember me when future referral opportunities come up.”
 See the difference?

 A referral experience is a planned approach to connect with our referral sources in an ongoing way to show gratitude for their trust in sending people to us who need our help.
 It has to be planned correctly following the 3 keys of focus, connection, and genuineness.
 It also has to be maintained and executed on each and every year.

-Will your new knowledge to establish a referral foundation and what a referral experience is, let’s make sure you can execute on the 5 steps that pulls it all together.
+With your new knowledge on the basics of referral sources and what a referral experience is, let’s make sure you can execute on the 5 steps that pulls it all together.

-SECTION 3: FIVE STEPS TO FOLLOW TO GENERATE REFERRALS
+SECTION 3: FIVE STEPS TO FOLLOW TO MORE GENERATE REFERRALS

-Creating a referral generating plan shouldn’t be complicated or complex.
-There is some work involved to create and execute on a referral plan but following a referral plan beats cold calling, incessant networking or stalking on LinkedIn everyday of the week.
+Ultimately you are going to create a referral plan that will deliver a referral experience to your existing referral sources.
+I know this concept may be new to you but it isn’t – or shouldn’t be – complicated or complex.
+There’s some work involved to create and execute on a referral plan but following a referral plan beats cold calling, incessant networking or stalking on LinkedIn everyday of the week.

 There are five basic steps you need to follow to create a business that is sustained by referrals.
-But these five steps are built with the understanding that you have a sticky client experience and are worthy of referrals (foundation).
-The five steps move you from the foundation to generating consistent referrals that sustain your business growth.
+But these five steps are built with the understanding that you have a referable client experience, are worthy of referrals and have existing referrals sources.

 Here are the 5 steps to generating referrals: